Isha-Kaskhedikar/Audio-Encryption-Decryption-RSA/README.md

 pip install -r requirements.txt

 Then run the main.py file in your editor.
-Samples like tom.wav, symphony.wav and howyoudoin.wav have been uploaded to test the code.
+Samples like tom.wav and howyoudoin.wav have been uploaded to test the code.